$23.41-$31.80 Hourly / $1,872.65-$2,543.91 BiWeekly /

-At the University of Connecticut Health Center this class is accountable for acting as a working supervisor for the transport services staff by coordinating activities related to the transportation of patients, specimens, equipment, medical records and supplies within the facility.
+At UConn Health, this class is accountable for acting as a working supervisor for the transport services staff by coordinating activities related to patient safety and the transportation of patients, specimens, equipment, medical records and supplies throughout the facility.

 Works under the general supervision of an employee of higher grade.

 Leads/supervises an assigned shift of transport staff or other employees as assigned.

-Plans unit workflow and determines priorities; schedules, assigns, oversees and reviews work ensuring adequate coverage at all times; establishes procedures and maintains unit policies; collects and maintains records on unit workload for use in monitoring unit activities and performance; responds to telephone inquiries, triage calls, beepers and code blue and assists as directed; maintains an accurate log of calls completed in log book; performs UCHC central transport dispatch duties including but not limited to receiving, documenting and acting upon requests for patient transport and/or delivery service activities; must maintain awareness of daily transport needs of nursing and ancillary departments; collaborates with other health care providers to assure patient appropriate for transport and all necessary safety measures are in place; transports patients in a safe manner to and from clinical, ancillary and support areas by wheelchair, stretcher, bed, chair or other modes as requested to include transport of patients with rolling IV poles, oxygen tanks, intravenous pumps, drips or special equipment; observes and reports changes in patient’s mental, physical or emotional condition; calls appropriate staff for patient assistance; establishes and maintains effective communication and a professional relationship with patients; maintains confidentiality regarding patient information; maintains a safe and secure environment for patients and staff; assists clinical staff in transferring patients to and from beds and stretchers; collects, delivers and handles body fluid specimens, linens and medical records following defined protocols; transports expired bodies to morgue; assists people in and out of vehicles and escorts or transports them to and from units assisting in carrying luggage, opening doors, etc.; replenishes unit supplies; provides input on transportation aides performance evaluations; performs related duties as required.
+Plans unit workflow and determines priorities; schedules, assigns, oversees and reviews work ensuring adequate coverage at all times; provides input on Transport Aides performance evaluations; establishes procedures and maintains unit policies; collects and maintains records on unit workload for use in monitoring unit activities and performance; performs UHC central transport dispatch duties including but not limited to receiving, documenting and acting upon requests for patient transport and/or delivery service activities; maintains awareness of daily transport needs of nursing and ancillary departments; collaborates with other health care providers to assure patient appropriate for transport and all necessary safety measures are in place; transports patients in a safe manner to and from clinical, ancillary and support areas by wheelchair, stretcher, bed, chair or other modes as requested to include transport of patients with rolling IV poles, oxygen tanks, intravenous pumps, drips or special equipment; observes and reports changes in patient’s mental, physical or emotional condition; calls appropriate staff for patient assistance; establishes and maintains effective communication and a professional relationship with patients; maintains confidentiality regarding patient information; maintains a safe and secure environment for patients and staff; assists clinical staff in transferring patients to and from beds and stretchers; collects, delivers and handles body fluid specimens, linens and medical records following defined protocols; responds to telephone inquiries, triage calls, beepers and code blue and assists as directed; maintains an accurate log of calls completed in log book; transports expired bodies to morgue; assists people in and out of vehicles and escorts or transports them to and from units assisting in carrying luggage, opening doors, etc.; replenishes unit supplies; performs related duties as required.